IBMIXN/FISELounge/README.md

 # IBM FISE Lounge

-> IBM FISE Lounge is an application that acts as a smart and interactive video-calling platform for the elderly to use in the current pandemic, where loneliness is becoming a major issue.
+> IBM FISE Lounge is an application that acts as a smart and interactive video-calling platform for the elderly and others to use in the current pandemic, where loneliness is becoming a major issue.
 It provides a simple interface with a standalone dashboard for more tech-savvy relatives to set up the Lounge app and preferences on the elderly relative's behalf.

+> IBM FISE Ecosystem....

 ## Contributors:

-- Adam Peace (UCL)
-- Emil Almazov (UCL)
-- Rikaz Rameez (UCL)
+This project has been developed by a group of students at University College London, supervised by Dr Dean Mohamedally (UCL) and John McNamara (IBM)

 - Daniel Javadinejad (UCL)
 - Radu Echim (UCL)
 - Adam Piwowarczyk (UCL)
 - Jeremy Lo Ying Ping (UCL)
 - Felipe Jin Li (UCL)
+- Jiaruo Gao (UCL)
 - Ak Ihoeghinlan (UCL)
+- Adam Peace (UCL)
+- Emil Almazov (UCL)
+- Rikaz Rameez (UCL)
+- Calin Hadarean (UCL)
+- Mohammad Syed (UCL)
+- Ernest Nkansah-Badu (UCL)

 This repository contains both the web app for FISE (in `/app`) as well as the dashboard and API (in `/server`)

+## Project Structure

+Add project tree

+# Docker Installation

 # Server Installation

+Note: Our documentation uses yarn commands, but npm will also work.
+You can compare yarn and npm commands in the yarn docs, [here](https://classic.yarnpkg.com/en/docs/migrating-from-npm#toc-cli-commands-comparison).

-Ensure you have `yarn` installed
+Ensure you have `yarn` installed (npm also works)

 - `cd server`
 - `yarn install`